 On Fanon’s impatience in fomenting armed struggle in Angola, see Leo Zeilig, Frantz Fanon: The Militant Philosopher of Third World Revolution, 120. ↩

+For the quote, see Fanon, “Algeria in Accra,” in Toward the African Revolution, 151.
 For a different perspective on the ultimate stakes and outcomes of the Algerian war of independence than Fanon, see Matthew Connelly, A Diplomatic Revolution: Algeria’s Fight for Independence (Oxford: Oxford University Press, 2003).
 See also the roundtable on “The Afterlives of the Algerian Revolution,” edited by Miriam Haleh Davis and James McDougall, Jadaliyya, November 6, 2013. ↩

 And their overlapping timelines: Khac Vien makes the claim in a 1973 article that the US war in Vietnam might be more sufficiently understood as essentially a “neocolonial war,” fought to maintain influence over a foreign government and to break the will of the national liberation movement.
 Nguyen Khac Vien, “Sous d’autres formes, d’autres Vietnams?,” Le Monde diplomatique (February 1973): 3. ↩